I recently posted a Cypriot recipe for Kaikanas, as I remember it from my mother.

 - Lift the pan over the heat and tilt the pan so as not to burn the pancake.

-- Before setting, crumble the feta on and top.
+- Before setting, crumble the feta on the omelet and add the mint leaves as well.
 Once it starts to set let the pancake slide into a plate.

 - Invert it back in the pan and cook for a couple of minutes, until the pancake become golden on the other side as well.